diskerror/Utilities/README.md

 # PHP Utilities

-PHP utilities accessible by Composer.
-Tested with PHP version 5.4.
+PHP utilities tested with PHP version 5.4.

 *Registry* is a singleton implementing *ArrayAccess* and object access with **LIFO**, Last-In-First-Out behavior.